First country of asylum

 Vluchtelingenwerk Vlaanderen Visit Website

 Following the 2017 reform, the concept of “first country of asylum” is defined in Article 57/6(3)(1) of the Aliens Act as a ground for inadmissibility.
-A country can be considered as a first country of asylum where the asylum seeker is recognised as a refugee and may still enjoy such protection, or otherwise benefits from “other real protection” in that country, including non-refoulement, provided that he or she can again have access to the territory of that country.
+A country can be considered as a first country of asylum where the asylum seeker is recognised as a refugee and may still enjoy such protection, or otherwise benefits from “other real protection” in that country, including non-refoulement, provided that they can again have access to the territory of that country.

 This first country of asylum concept has been mainly applied to refuse asylum applications from Tibetans having lived in India before coming to Belgium.
 However, India is not a signatory to the Refugee Convention.
 In the past, Rwandans and Congolese with (often Mandate UNHCR) refugee status in another African country had been refused international protection on this ground, but this practice has been halted due to some judgments of the CALL considering this protection status ineffective and/or inaccessible.[1]
 The CALL has repeatedly refused to refer a preliminary question to the CJEU on the interpretation of the concept of “real protection”.